 - Discovery and inventory: Crawl the old site, export all URLs, and map key pages.

-- Migration plan: Define scope, timeline, stakeholders, and success metrics.
+- Migration plan: Define scope, timeline, owners, dependencies, and rollback rules.

-- Redirect strategy: Create 301 redirects from old URLs to new destinations.
+- Redirect strategy: Create and test 301 redirects from old URLs to new destinations.

-- Technical QA: Check indexability, canonicals, metadata, robots, and sitemaps.
+- Technical QA: Validate indexability, canonicals, metadata, robots, sitemap, and schema.

 - Analytics continuity: Preserve tracking, goals, and attribution.

-- Launch monitoring: Watch for crawl errors, ranking drops, and traffic anomalies.
+- Launch monitoring: Watch crawl errors, ranking movement, and conversion anomalies.

 When you should use a website migration service